W ondering how to add custom code in WordPress?

-If you’re looking to customize your WordPress blog, you’ll probably come across many WordPress tutorials that tell you to add custom code snippets in your theme’s functions.php file.
+If you’re looking to customize your WordPress blog, you’ve probably come across many WordPress tutorials that tell you to add custom code snippets in your theme’s functions.php file.

-But, the problem with this is that it’s pretty complicated for beginners.
-Plus, making even the smallest error can break your website.
+However, this is pretty complicated for beginners, and making even the smallest error can break your website.

-In this article, we’ll show you how to add custom code in WordPress using the best code snippets plugin for beginners.
+In this article, I’ll show you how to add custom code in WordPress using the best code snippets plugin for beginners – WPCode.

 Why You Need a Custom Code WordPress Plugin

-As we mentioned earlier, many WordPress tutorials will instruct you to add custom code snippets to your theme’s functions.php file.
+As I mentioned in the intro, many WordPress tutorials will instruct you to add custom code snippets to your theme’s functions.php file.

-But, editing your theme’s functions.php file can be risky because the smallest mistake can break your website and make it inaccessible.
+But, editing your theme’s functions.php file can be risky because the smallest mistake can make your website inaccessible.

 There are other issues with adding code to the functions.php file as well.

-For example, if you add code to your functions.php file but end up changing your WordPress theme, then all of your customizations will be lost.
+For example, if you add code to your functions.php file but change your WordPress theme, all of your customizations will be lost.

 That’s where WPCode comes in.

-It even comes with a ready-made snippets library with 900+ expert-approved snippets to help you quickly add custom functionalities to your WordPress site.
+It even comes with a ready-made snippet library with 1100+ expert-approved snippets to help you quickly add custom functionalities to your WordPress site.
 This eliminates the need to install individual plugins for each feature request.

 Choose from popular WordPress code snippets like disable comments, disable Gutenberg, allow SVG file uploads, disable REST API, and more.